systemd.net-naming-scheme — Network device naming schemes

 Note that while the concept of network interface naming schemes is primarily relevant in the

-context of systemd-udevd.service
+context of systemd-udevd.service, the

 systemd-nspawn(1)